How the Book Unfolds

 In One Sentence

-GRACE: Plain & Simple traces the Christian message from the depth of humanity’s problem to the fullness of God’s solution in Christ — and then to the believer’s new life and standing before God.
+GRACE: Plain & Simple traces the Christian message from the depth of humanity’s problem to the fullness of God’s solution in Christ — and then to the believer’s new life and standing before God, with an 11-part Study Guide to help readers reflect, discuss, and apply the message more deeply.